 Other new issues include the run-of -the-mill problems that a single HR person may not be equipped to handle, such as building out agile HR processes, executing an HR data/analytics program, implementing enterprise-wide HRIS/ payroll/ expense/ performance software, and communicating your work up and down the company hierarchy to justify your budget, and figuring out inexpensive ways to motivate the entire workforce.
 Your job has expanded into the job of multiple people, but you’re still getting paid the same!

-If you think this is enough for a single person to handle consistently, you need an HR intervention.
+If you think this is enough for a single person to handle consistently, you need a Human Resource Intervention.

 Scenario #4 - You Are Proactively Building Your Team.